-Whatever the grandmotherly Clare thought arborist Adrian meant by saying he was going to trim the oak, cutting limbs off was apparently not what she had in mind.
+Whatever grandmotherly Clare thought arborist Adrian meant by saying he was going to trim the oak, cutting limbs off was apparently not what she had in mind.
 Once the chainsaws started up, she suddenly concluded that she never gave Adrian permission to be on her property, and anyway she had asked Adrian to give her the wood from the branches.

 Huh?
 It’s kind of puzzling.
 If Clare had denied Adrian permission to use her property to trim the tree, how could she could have asked him for the wood at the same time.
-It confused the jury, too, which found permission must have been given, and, necessarily, concluded that Clare Beals could not be believed.
+It confused the jury, too, which found permission must have been given, and, necessarily, concluded that Clare could not be believed.

 But seriously, wouldn’t a signature on an approval form obviated six years of litigation?
 A cautionary tale for our time…